-25 Things You Absolutely Must Do Before You Board a Plane, According to a Frequent Flier
+25 Things You Should Do Before Boarding a Plane, According to a Frequent Flier

 Unless you’re checking a bag, there’s no reason to queue up at the check-in desk or deal with a fingerprint-smudged kiosk at the airport.
 Download your airline’s app ahead of time, make sure your reservation details are in, and then use it to check-in.
 That way, you can head straight to security when you arrive at the airport.
 Delta’s app will even check you in automatically 24 hours in advance of your flight.
 Several airlines, including Alaska and Southwest, now offer free onboard entertainment via passengers’ personal devices through their apps, so you should have them on your phone anyway.